 PERMITAPPLICATION

 DATE: STATE PERMIT #

 APPLICANTS NAME:

 ADDRESS:

 HOME TELEPHONE: ()

 BUSINESS PHONE: ()

 EMERGENCY PHONE: ()

 E-MAIL ADDRESS:

 TYPE OF BUSINESS:

 REGULATED SERVICES: [] NO [] YES (IF YES, ATTACH NH HEALTH PERMIT)

 FOOD SALES: [] NO [] YES (IF YES, ATTACH NH HEALTH PERMIT)

 COOKING DEVICE: [] NO [] YES (IF YES, JAFFREY FIRE PERMIT SHALL BE REQUIRED)

 MOTOR VEHICLE: [] NO [] YES (ATTACH REGISTRATION AND INSURANCE PROOF)

 TYPE/SIZE OF VEHICLE:

 TYPE/SIZE OF EQUIP:

 SALES LOCATION:

 SALES AREA SIZE:

 SALES DATES & TIMES:

 PERMIT TYPE: []DAILY []WEEKLY []MONTHLY []ANNUAL []EXPEDITED

-N: (LIST THE NAMES OF ALL EMPLOYEES INCLUDING THE APPLICANT) ER'S LICENSE OR GOV'T ID FOR EACH NAME)
+ON: (LIST THE NAMES OF ALL EMPLOYEES INCLUDING THE APPLICANT) ER'S LICENSE OR GOV'T ID FOR EACH NAME)

-applies only to the information l Ordinance at all times and I und , hereby certify that I have read and understand the Town of insient Sales Ordinance.
-I am aware that a Permit issued under this Ordinance isted herein.
-I promise that my employees and I will comply with the terms of the erstand that this Permit may be revoked as provided in the Ordinance.
+applies only to the information I Ordinance at all times and I und I certify that my employees and , hereby certify that I have read and understand the Town of ansient Sales Ordinance.
+I am aware that a Permit issued under this Ordinance listed herein.
+I promise that my employees and I will comply with the terms of the lerstand that this Permit may be revoked as provided in the Ordinance.
 Furthermore, I are legally qualified to work in the United States.

-SIGNATURE OF APPLICANT ,
+SIGNATURE OF APPLICANT

-RECOMMENDATION OF POL LICE CHIEF: [] APPROVE [] DENY; INITIALS: YES (ATTACH COPY) AMOUNT DUE: PRCEMENT OFFICER: cc: Police Department; Fire e Department, Select Board's Office
+RECOMMENDATION OF PO LICE CHIEF: [] APPROVE [] DENY; INITIALS:

+] YES (ATTACH COPY) AMOUNT DUE:

+SPECIAL CONDITIONS:

+DRCEMENT OFFICER:

+cc: Police Department; Fir e Department, Select Board's Office